Rent safe and private dog parks hosted by locals

 Get in touch with a professional force free trainer

 There’s nothing like personalized guidance when working on something new with your dog.
-A trainer will be able to give you in-the-moment advice and help you see things — like tiny handling mistakes or subconscious body language cues — it might be easy to miss otherwise.
+A trainer will be able to give you in-the-moment advice.
+They'll help you see things—like tiny handling mistakes or subconscious body language cues—it might be easy to miss otherwise.

 Check out our other dog training articles